RMerl/asuswrt-merlin.ng/release/src/router/openvpn/doc/man-sections/cipher-negotiation.rst

 This only causes a problem if ``--ncp-ciphers`` option has been changed from the default of :code:`AES-256-GCM:AES-128-GCM` to a value that does not include these two ciphers.
-When a OpenVPN servers try to use `AES-256-GCM` or `AES-128-GCM` the connection will then fail.
+When an OpenVPN server tries to use `AES-256-GCM` or `AES-128-GCM` the connection will then fail.
 It is therefore recommended to always have the `AES-256-GCM` and `AES-128-GCM` ciphers to the ``--ncp-ciphers`` options to avoid this behaviour.